ultimate271/notes/book/Dragon/The Dragon and the King.md

 more needless honerifics or useless words to tack on to the end of his statement, the dragon began.

+## The dragon announces his intention to rule in the kings place
 "I see, I see."
 There was a moment pause.
 The people sat in curiosity, waiting intently for what the dragon would say.
 And the dragon continued.
 "I will be your king.
 Your present king will go into the forests, and he should find